s0md3v/Predator/README.md

 take a desired action such as banning the IP address.

 #### Bait Links
-When Predator suspects that the visitor is a bot, it generates random number of random links which direct to a page containing more random links and this process keeps repeating.
+When Predator suspects that the visitor is a bot, it generates random number of random links which direct to a page (`limbo.php`) containing more random links and this process keeps repeating.

 #### Signature Reversing